How To Choose a Pest Control Company

 - Decide on the safest course of action.

-- Use chemical controls only if needed, and always in combination with other methods for effective long-term pest management.
+- Employ chemical controls only when required, and always in combination with other techniques for effective long-term pest management.